A Plastic Pipeline for Commercial Bioprocessing?

 “Single-use bioreactors, currently available in sizes up to 2000–4000 L, are a potential solution when looking for smaller vessel capacities,” says Joe Prado, director, cGMP biomanufacturing operations, Catalent Biologics Madison.
 “Improvements in cell line and process development have led to increased protein productivity, which enables many biologics to be manufactured in increasingly smaller vessels.
 These advancements will theoretically allow for broader adoption of single-use bioreactors.”

-Loeillot noted that a majority of the products in GE customers’ monoclonal antibody pipelines require a maximum of 100 kg per year, making the 2000-L single-use bioreactor suitable for their needs.
+Loeillot noted that a majority of the products in Cytiva customers’ monoclonal antibody pipelines require a maximum of 100 kg per year, making the 2000-L single-use bioreactor suitable for their needs.
 “That does not mean that stainless steel will not exist anymore,” he says; it will remain very important for largevolume products such as biosimilars.

 For biopharma companies requiring up to 10 2000-L batches per year, Fujifilm believes plastic will win out versus an investment in stainless steel, says Steve Bagshaw, chief executive officer of Fujifilm Diosynth Biotechnologies.
 If you require more product per year, you enter a mixed zone where steel may work as well.